-Reach can help you to understand your rights at school to feel supported, included, listened to and involved in decisions.
+Reach can help you to understand your rights at Scottish schools to feel supported, included, listened to and involved in decisions.

 Having a hard time at school?